Sarah Flanagan

 As a post-doctoral fellow Sarah spent time at the Wessex Regional Genetics laboratory learning molecular techniques to screen for methylation disorders and the Department of Physiology, Anatomy and Genetics at the University of Oxford, where under the supervision of Dame Professor Frances Ashcroft, she learnt how to perform electrophysiology studies to investigate K-ATP channel function.

-Sarah has been working in the field of congenital hyperinsulinism since 2003.
-In 2015, Sarah was awarded a Wellcome Trust/Royal Society Sir Henry Dale Fellowship which allowed her to develop a programme of research focussing on the genetics of Congenital Hyperinsulinism.
+Sarah has been working in the field of congenital hyperinsulinism for over two decades.
+In 2015, she was awarded a Wellcome Trust/Royal Society Sir Henry Dale Fellowship which allowed her to develop a programme of research focussing on the genetics of Congenital Hyperinsulinism.
 In 2021, the award of a Wellcome Trust Senior Researcher Fellowship enabled her to continue this work.
 She was one of 20 female academics to participate in the first SUSTAIN Academy of Medical Sciences Leadership Programmes and was awarded a Personal Chair in 2023.

 In 2018, her team partnered with Congenital Hyperinsulinism International and the NHS Genomics Laboratory to provide free genetic testing for any child born with the condition who is unable to access genetics through their own healthcare providers.
 This partnership has global impact, enabling over 1000 children from 63 countries around the world to receive genetic testing in Exeter leading to improved medical management of their condition.
 Further details regarding this partnership can be found on her team website,